-Warning signs are posted at two locations in the port.
-A white diamond shape sign with orange border indicating "Rough Bar" and amber flashing lights is located at the Coast Guard Station in the Brookings Harbor boat basin.
-Additional warning signs are located at the boat ramp and at the corner of Lower Harbor Rd. and Boat Basin Rd.
-These signs are blue in color, have amber flashing lights that read: Warning When Flashing, Bar Restrictions in Effect, Tune to 1610 AM.
-When the amber lights are flashing on any of the warning signs hazardous conditions are present and a bar restriction is in place.
-Mariners should tune in to listen to the restriction information.
+A white diamond shape sign with an orange boarder indicating "Rough Bar" and amber flashing lights is located on the Old Coast Guard Station ROUGH facing up river toward the Port of Bandon.
+When the amber lights are flashing, hazardous conditions are present and a bar restriction is in place.
+Mariners should tune in to radio 1610 AM to listen to the restriction information.